7 ways business skills training can improve team performance

 How do you square the need to learn these critical skills with the demand to maintain productivity?
-Already training is perceived in some quarters as a burden or drain on performance.
+Already training is perceived in some quarters as a burden or drain on team performance.
 Can you afford to have key staff away from their place of work in training, no matter how effective it claims to be?

 This challenge can be addressed by bringing training into the working environment.